-Here, you will find an example which illustrates how Python code is written and executed in MatDeck documents.
-Further, through the use of examples, it is illustrated how to exchange variables between MatDeck Script and Python, and further specific scenarios regarding Python programming in MatDeck.
+Here, you will find an example which illustrates how Python code is written and execute in MatDeck documents.
+Further, other examples depict how to exchange variable between MatDeck Script and Python, as well as specific scenarios regarding Python programming in MatDeck.

 - Python Programming in MatDeck

 - FFT in Python and Matdeck